 Q: What are employee rights under the National Labor Relations Act?

 A: The National Labor Relations Act (“NLRA”) is a federal law that grants employees the right to form or join Unions; engage in protected, concerted activities to address or improve working conditions; or refrain from engaging in these activities.

 Q: What is the National Labor Relations Board and what is its role?

 A: In California, yes.
-The question of Union dues is subject to federal and state laws and court rulings.
-The NLRA allows Unions and Employers to enter into agreements that require all Employees in a bargaining unit to pay Union dues.
-However, 27 states have banned such agreements by passing so called “right to work” laws.
+The question of union dues is subject to federal and state laws and court rulings.
+The NLRA allows unions and employers to enter into agreements that require all employees in a bargaining unit to pay union dues.
+27 states, however, have banned such agreements by passing so called “right to work” laws.
 California is NOT a right to work state, so there is no such ban in this state.

-If you have any further questions regarding the National Labor Relations Act, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding the National Labor Relations Act, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.